 How Digital Disruption Relates to Digital Transformation

 To understand the relationship between digital transformation and disruption, it is useful to contrast digital transformation with digitalization.
 Digitalization is the conversion of human-driven processes to software-driven processes.
-For businesses, this conversion is relatively easy and allows the current business model to remain intact.
+For businesses, this conversion can be relatively easy and it often allows the underlying business model to remain intact.

-On the other hand, with digital transformation, innovation in technology disrupts how businesses run.
+On the other hand, with digital transformation, innovation in technology fundamentally disrupts how businesses run and impacts their entire value proposition.
 To survive, an organization must rethink its entire operating model and adapt, incorporating new technologies and infusing digital innovation into the entire supply chain.

 How Smartphones Created a Digital Disruption

 Smartphones are a prime example of disruptive innovation.
-When smartphones accelerated in popularity in the first decade of the twenty-first century as distributed digital platforms, they caused a digital disruption to multiple preexisting technologies.
+When smartphones accelerated in popularity in the first decade of the twenty-first century as distributed digital platforms, they caused a digital disruption to multiple pre-existing technologies and industries.

-Smartphones disrupted portable media technology and navigation systems and created disruptions in photography by combining all those abilities on one device.
-And because smartphones provided crucial services like texting, talking, and social media, people kept them nearby at all times.
-By the mid-2010s, earlier devices like MP3 players, GPS navigation devices, and digital cameras had almost disappeared.
+Smartphones disrupted portable media technology and navigation systems, and created massive disruptions in photography, by combining all of those abilities in a single device.
+And because smartphones provided crucial communication services like texting, talking, and social media, people kept them nearby at all times.
+By the mid-2010s, devices like MP3 players, GPS navigation devices, and digital cameras had almost disappeared.